Our Dental Services

 The good news is that periodontal disease is preventable and treatable!
 If caught early, it can be reversed.
 Good oral hygiene can help prevent gum disease, but regular dental check-ups are essential to early detection, especially in those with a family history of the disease.

 Fillings are used to fix broken teeth, to fill a cavity, or to replace old fillings that might be damaged or need repair.
 We will first remove all of the decay from the tooth and then place the filling to prevent further infection or decay.
-At Spencer Dentistry, we recommend the use of tooth colored composite fillings but they may also be fabricated out of amalgam (silver filling), gold or porcelain.
+At Spencer Dentistry, we recommend the use of tooth-coloured composite fillings but they may also be fabricated out of amalgam (silver filling), gold or porcelain.